mtwasetku-ui/physioto/src/content/blog/frozen-shoulder-adhesive-capsulitis-home-physiotherapy.md

 The single most important principle in physiotherapy for frozen shoulder is matching the treatment to the stage.
 The approach in the painful freezing stage is fundamentally different from the approach in the stiff frozen stage, and applying frozen-stage stretching to a freezing-stage shoulder is one of the most common and most harmful errors in management.

-Michael will determine your current stage at the initial assessment and design your programme accordingly.
+Micheal will determine your current stage at the initial assessment and design your programme accordingly.

 ### Manual Therapy and Capsular Mobilisation